akjroller/akjroller/README.md

 I'm Kristopher Roller, a first-year computer science student passionate about programming and technology.

 ## 📚 What I'm currently learning
-I'm currently improving my skills in Python and exploring the fascinating world of algorithms.
-I'm working on projects that can help me strengthen my understanding of concepts learned in class.
+I'm currently honing my skills in Python, diving into the world of RESTful APIs, and uncovering the fascinating domain of Data Science.
+I'm especially interested in exploratory data analysis (EDA) and how it can reveal hidden patterns and insights in data.
+I'm working on projects that aim to strengthen my understanding of these concepts and apply them in real-world scenarios.

 ## 🛠️ My Projects
 My primary repository at the moment is [`collatz-conjecture-explorer`](https://github.com/akjroller/collatz-conjecture-explorer).
 It's a computational service and API for exploring and understanding the Collatz Conjecture.
 This project continuously calculates Collatz sequences from any given number and stores the results in a SQLite database for further exploration.